jht0664/CNN_WR/README.md

 Convolutional Neural Network prediction for the phase behavior of three-dimensional Widom-Rowlinson (WR) Model

 # Tutorial from A to Z
 The purpose of this tutorial is to briefly learn how to make data, train ML models, and predict phase transition point at once.
-You can see the details of WR model, https://aip.scitation.org/doi/full/10.1063/1.5033958, machine learning application, *(in preparation)*.
+You can see the details of my work, https://aip.scitation.org/doi/abs/10.1063/5.0014194, Phase behavior of continuous-space systems: A supervised machine learning approach
+J. Chem.
+Phys.
+153, 064904 (2020).

 ## A. generate an initial coordinate
 ### Move to the tutorial folder